Lowe’s Donates $500K in Emergency Financial Aid to Support Students at UNCF’S 37 HBCUs

 “College is quite expensive, but it is an investment that is certainly worthwhile,” said Quentin Perkins, a senior majoring in computer science at Florida Memorial University.
 “My parents are not able to pay for tuition out of pocket, so receiving this scholarship will enable me to continue to make progress toward my degree and to prepare for a career as an information technologist.”

 Since 2009, Lowe’s has partnered with UNCF’s emergency student aid program to provide $4.2 million in just-in-time aid.
-Thanks to Lowe’s long-term commitment to increasing post-secondary success for students at UNCF member schools, more than 1,700 students have been able to graduate on time.
-A UNCF partner since 1985, Lowe’s has donated more than $4.5 million to UNCF over the past three decades.
+Thanks to Lowe’s long-term commitment to increasing post-secondary success for students at UNCF-member schools, more than 1,700 students have been able to graduate on time.
+A UNCF partner since 1985, Lowe’s has donated more than $4.5 million to UNCF during the past three decades.

 “For more than 30 years, Lowe’s has been a vital partner in UNCF’s continuing mission to increase post-secondary access and success for students attending its member schools who need critical funding to earn their degrees,” said Dr. Michael Lomax, UNCF president and CEO.
 “We commend Lowe’s for their investment in better futures for students across the country.”